 White Pages, Yellow Pages, cheap SEO, and buying followers on social media.

 Use the advertising channel that works for your ideal target market, and do your research before you plonk down any money.

 If you have everything else going for you, you can still fall at the last hurdle – price.

-> Another name for price is perceived value.
+price is perceived value.

-> If people believe they are getting amazing value for money for something they really want, they will generally take up the offer.
+If people believe they are getting amazing value for money for something they really want, they will generally take up the offer.
 If they turn down the offer, the perceived value is too low.